puzzle/amm-techlab/content/en/docs/04.0/argocd.md

 ## Task {{% param sectionnumber %}}.2: Add Resources to a Git repository

 As we are proceeding from now on according to the GitOps principle we need to push all existing resources located in `<workspace>/*.yaml`  into a new Git repository.
+All the cli commands in this chapter must be executed in the terminal of the provided Web IDE.

 Create an empty Git repository in Gitea.
 You will find the exposed hostname of the Gitea repository by inspecting the OpenShift Route: